 - CJEU — Finnair (C-22/11, 2012); Sturgeon (joined cases C-402/07 and C-432/07, 2009); Wallentin-Hermann (C-549/07, 2008); Krüsemann (C-195/17, 2018); Folkerts (C-11/11, 2013); Rehder (C-204/08, 2009); Cuadrench Moré (C-139/11, 2013)

-- Polish Supreme Court — resolution III CZP 111/16 of 17 March 2017 (10-year prescription for EU 261 claims under Article 118 of the Civil Code)
+- Polish Supreme Court — resolution III CZP 111/16 of 17 March 2017 (one-year prescription for EU 261 claims under Article 205c(7) of the Aviation Law)

 - Urząd Lotnictwa Cywilnego — Rzecznik Praw Pasażerów at pasazerlotniczy.ulc.gov.pl